 in August the grass in Banff's National Park is lush and high, just to this elk's liking

-from the Sulphur Mountain Lookout you have a fantastic view
+the Sulphur Mountain Lookout provides a fantastic view

 the final steps